Human Papillomavirus (HPV) Vaccination for Adults

 Expand All

-While the HPV vaccine is most effective when given at a younger age, individuals older than 26 may still receive the vaccine after consulting with their healthcare provider, especially if they have not been exposed to HPV.
+While the HPV vaccine is most effective when given at a younger age, individuals older than 45 may still benefit from getting vaccinated, especially if they have not been exposed to HPV.
+Speak to your doctor to determine if vaccination is right for you.

-The HPV vaccine is a preventive measure and does not require lifestyle changes.
+HPV vaccination is a preventive measure and does not require lifestyle changes.
 However, it does not substitute for routine cancer screenings or safe sexual practices.

 While the HPV vaccine is highly effective, it does not provide 100% protection against all HPV types.
 It is still possible to be infected with a strain not covered by the vaccine.

-Yes, the HPV vaccine can be given at the same time as other vaccines.
-It is commonly administered alongside other routine vaccines for adolescents.
+Yes, the HPV vaccine can be administered at the same time as other vaccines, including flu and tetanus shots.

-If a dose is missed, the HPV vaccine series does not need to be restarted.
-The individual should schedule the missed dose as soon as possible.
+You do not need to restart the series.
+Simply schedule the missed dose as soon as possible.

 Individuals with weakened immune systems may receive the HPV vaccine but should consult their doctor.
 The vaccine may be less effective in this population, and additional doses may be recommended.

 Vaccination does not eliminate the need for routine cancer screenings.
-Women should continue to follow recommended guidelines for cervical cancer screening, which typically include Pap smear tests and HPV tests at intervals recommended by healthcare providers.
+Women should continue to follow recommended guidelines for cervical cancer screening, which typically include Pap smear tests once every 3 years for women between ages 25 – 29, and HPV tests once every 5 years for women above age 30.